Faculty & School/Dept.

 Currently available to supervise graduate students: Yes

 Dr. Boritz's research primarily focuses on psychotherapy process and outcome, with particular emphasis on the treatment of borderline personality disorder (BPD) and complex trauma.
 Her research aims to identify therapeutic factors (e.g., interpersonal, narrative, emotion processes) associated with therapeutic change, including therapist characteristics and behaviours linked to treatment outcomes.
-A current focus of this research is on alliance rupture and repair in BPD treatment, with the goal of improving the effectiveness of psychotherapy training and practice.
-Dr. Boritz is also currently investigating the effectiveness of a novel intervention for the treatment of comorbid BPD and complex trauma.
+A current focus of this research is on alliance rupture and repair in BPD treatments, with the goal of improving the effectiveness of psychotherapy training and practice.
+Dr. Boritz is also focused on the advancement of psychotherapy training through innovations in training methods.